gardiens/gardiens/README.md

 ## Some words about me

-My name is *Pierrick Bournez* and I am a french **Deep Learning** student passionate about deep learning and specialized in applied mathematics.
+My name is *Pierrick Bournez* and I am a french **Deep Learning** engineer passionate about deep learning and specialized in applied mathematics.
 I really like everything related to Computer Vision and rendering :)